 Kicking Horse is an absolute gem for skiers who are looking for that little bit more off-the-beaten-track - and with the incredible snowfall, advanced skiing, and laid-back local's vibe, you'll fall in love with Kicking Horse.

-While Kicking Horse has some great beginner and intermediate terrain (and is of course suitable for snowboarders), those that will love it most will be the advanced skiers.
+While Kicking Horse has some great beginner and intermediate terrain (and is of course suitable for snowboarders), those that will love it most will be the advanced and expert skiers.

 The opportunities to challenge oneself to the point of shaky knees are endless.
 Five mammoth bowls provide an ample supply of cliffs, chutes, steeps and deeps that are as good, if not better, than most of the seriously hard terrain in other American resorts like Jackson Hole and Whistler Blackcomb.
 Nearly 50% of the resort’s 120+ runs are marked double black and there are more than 85 inbound chutes.
 It is rugged and raw – you’ll want to be confident with your ability when you head down many of these runs.